Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 ) <figure4>
 #v(1em)

-All gene sets except those involved in the synthesis of 3,4-dihydroxyphenylacetic acid (DOPAC), a metabolite of dopamine, that had a significant hit with concurrently measured VEP were also significantly associated with at least one future VEP feature (@figureS3\B, Tables 2-5).
+All gene sets
+that had a significant hit with concurrently measured VEP were also significantly associated with at least one future VEP feature, except those involved in the synthesis of 3,4-dihydroxyphenylacetic acid (DOPAC), a metabolite of dopamine
+(@figureS3\B, Tables 2-5).
 Notably, the quantity of those associations increased substantially for all longitudinal comparisons compared to concurrent comparisons.
 For example, only 6 visit-1 microbial gene sets were associated with visit-1 VEP, and each of those was only associated with a single concurrently measured VEP feature.
-By contrast, these longitudinal analyses revealed that visit-1 microbial gene sets show a much richer pattern of associations with future VEP feature development.
+By contrast, these longitudinal analyses revealed that visit-1 microbial gene sets showed a much richer pattern of associations with future VEP feature development.
 Specifically, 13 visit-1 gene sets were associated with visit-2 VEP features, and 11 were associated with visit-3 VEP features, the majority